+It’s worth remembering that most tropical and coldwater fish kept in UK homes are captive reared (aquacultured).
+But the marine side of the hobby is somewhat different.
 It’s estimated more than 90% of ornamental marine fish and invertebrates (like coral) and between five and 10% of freshwater fish are wild caught for aquarium keepers to enjoy in their homes.

 We wanted to examine the evidence for the positive benefits of wild caught fish so we commissioned the University of Kent’s Durrell Institute of Conservation and Ecology to review available scientific literature.
 Using this as a springboard, we then wrote our own summary of the global trade in wild caught fish and the benefits it can bring, particularly to the countries where the fish are taken.

 Case study videos

 Watch a number of case study videos from across the world which show the importance of the industry to the people involved in catching the fish.